sacmwg/draft-ietf-sacm-terminology/draft-ietf-sacm-terminology.md

 : A collector can be distributed across multiple endpoints, e.g. across a target endpoint and a SACM component.
 The separate parts of the collector can communicate with a specialized protocol, such as PA-TNC {{RFC5792}}.
 At least one part of a distributed collector has to take on the role of a provider of information by providing SACM interfaces to propagate capabilities and to provide SACM content in the form of collection results.

+Configuration:

+: A non-volatile subset of the endpoint attributes of a (target) endpoint that is intended to be uneffected by a normal reboot-cylce.
+Configuration is a type of imperative guidance that is stored in files (files dedicated to contain configuration and/or files that are software components), directly on block devices, or on specific hardware components that can be accessed via corresponding software components.
+Modification of configuration can be conducted manually or automatically via management (plane) interfaces that support management protocols, such as SNMP or WMI.
+A change of configuration can occur during both run-time and down-time of an endpoint.
+It is common practive to scheduled a change of configuration during or directly after the completion of a boot-cycle via corresponding software components located on the target endpoint itself.

+: Exmaples: The static association of an IP address and a MAC address in a DHCP server configuration, a directory-path that identifies a log-file directory, a registry entry.

 Configuration Drift:

-: The discrepancy of endpoint attributes representing the actual composition of a target endpoint (is-state) and its intended composition (should-state) in the scope of a valid target endpoint composition (could-state) due to continuous alteration of a target endpoint's composition over time.
+: The discrepancy of an targat endpoint's endpoint attributes representing the actual composition of a target endpoint (is-state) and its intended composition (should-state) in the scope of a valid target endpoint composition (could-state) due to continuous alteration of a target endpoint's composition over time.
 Configuration drift exists for both hardware components and software components.
 Typically, the frequency and scale of configuration drift of software components is significantly higher than the configuration drift of hardware components.

 Consumer: